 SoSS Honours Prize – awarded to the student with the highest overall Honours mark in the School of Social Sciences

-Howard Brown Award for Best Environmental Essay in Master of Environmental Management and Sustainability ($500) – This prize is awarded to the student with the best environmental essay in Master of Environmental Management and Sustainability.
+Howard Brown Award for the Highest Awarded Arts Thesis in Master of Environment and Sustainability ($1000) – This prize is awarded for the Highest Awarded Arts Thesis in Master of Environment and Sustainability.